Links on Android Authority may earn us a commission. Learn more.

 If you’re not able to log in or experience a variety of issues that don’t seem to be related to your device, it could be that the entire Pokémon Go service is down.

 To check Pokémon Go’s status, the easiest solution is Down Detector.
-If there is an issue globally or in any specific regions, it will appear here.
+If there is an issue globally or in any specific region, it will appear here.

 If Pokémon Go isn’t working because of an offline server, there’s little you can do other than just wait.